dkeithdj/dev.to/blog-posts/python-development-with-nix/python-development-with-nix.md

 # Conclusion

 That's it!
-You've successfully set up a Python development environment using Nix and FastAPI.
+You've successfully set up a Python development environment using Nix.
 You can now start building your application and take advantage of the benefits of a reproducible and isolated development environment.